-The biggest slice of the overall budget is Human Support Services, with gross funds of \$4.4 billion in fiscal year 2016.
+The biggest slice of the overall budget is Human Support Services, with gross funds of \$4.7 billion in FY 2017.
 This cluster of agencies includes many charged with caring for our most vulnerable residents.

 - The largest agency within the Human Support Services cluster is the Department of Health Care Finance (DHCF), which administers the city's Medicaid program, a federal-state program that acts as a health insurer for many of our city's poorest residents.
 It is also in charge of the DC Health Care Alliance, a cityrun health care provider for uninsured residents who don't qualify for Medicaid.
 Nearly 260,000 residents receive health care services through DHCF.
-The FY 2016 budget for the agency was \$2.8 billion, making it the largest portion of the District's Human Support Services cluster.
+The FY 2017 budget for the agency was \$3.1 billion, making it the largest portion of the District's Human Support Services cluster.
 Most of its funding comes from the federal government, which covers 70 percent of the city's basic Medicaid expenses, plus higher shares of certain Medicaid components resulting from the Affordable Care Act. - The Department of Human Services delivers many services and programs critical to the city's safety net, including Temporary Assistance for Needy Families (TANF), Supplemental Nutrition Assistance Program (SNAP, formerly known as food stamps), and homeless services.
 It is a front-line agency that gives direct assistance to the District's most economically disadvantaged and vulnerable residents.
-The budget for the agency was \$467 million for FY 2016.
+The budget for the agency was \$512 million for FY 2017.

 - The Child and Family Services Agency investigates reports of child abuse and neglect and provides services to protect at-risk children.
 Services include foster care, adoption, and programs for at-risk youth.
-The agency's budget in FY 2016 was \$216 million. - The Department of Health concentrates on three priority areas: HIV/AIDS prevention and awareness, health and wellness, and public health systems.
-A majority of the agency's \$206 million budget in FY 2016 came from federal sources. - The Department of Behavioral Health works with contractors in a variety of settings to provide services for DC residents in need of mental health care, and it operates St. Elizabeth's Hospital, a psychiatric facility.
-The agency's budget in FY 2016 was \$256 million. - The Department of Disability Services coordinates care and housing for city residents with physical or mental disabilities.
-The FY 2016 budget for this agency was \$159 million. - The Department of Parks and Recreation runs 73 recreation centers and maintains 1000 acres of public park land.
-The FY 2016 budget for this agency was \$45 million.
+The agency's budget in FY 2017 was \$224 million. - The Department of Health concentrates on three priority areas: HIV/AIDS prevention and awareness, health and wellness, and public health systems.
+A majority of the agency's \$210 million budget in FY 2017 came from federal sources. - The Department of Behavioral Health works with contractors in a variety of settings to provide services for DC residents in need of mental health care, and it operates St. Elizabeth's Hospital, a psychiatric facility.
+The agency's budget in FY 2017 was \$269 million. - The Department of Disability Services coordinates care and housing for city residents with physical or mental disabilities.
+The FY 2017 budget for this agency was \$165 million. - The Department of Parks and Recreation runs 73 recreation centers and maintains 1000 acres of public park land.
+The FY 2017 budget for this agency was \$49 million.